christopherjereza/concatenated-words-challenge/README.md

 - All words are lowercase and are SORTED.
 - There are about 173,000 words total.
 - Each word is listed on a new line, with no other whitespace.

-## Initial thoughts

-I was fascinated by the variety of different approaches to this problem that I found online.
-However, after testing out some of the "fastest" optimized solutions on my own computer and seeing that most took around 5 to 10 seconds to run, I felt compelled to create a solution that could run in under 2 seconds.

-I chose to attempt this with a very high-level programming language (Python) to see if I could keep my optimizations completely algorithmic, without relying on lower-level "hacks" that a compiled language like C would enable.

 ## Running my solution
 After downloading the files, navigate to the "concatenated-words-challenge" directory, and from there, run: